tgsnake/tgsnake/README.md

 const bot = new Snake({
   apiHash: 'abcde', //your api hash
   apiId: 123456, // your api id
-  logger: 'none', // gramjs logger
+  logLevel: 'none', // logger level
 });
 bot.run(); //snake running
-bot.on('message', (ctx) => {
+bot.on('msg.text', (ctx) => {
   //handle new message event.
-  ctx.reply('Hello World'); // reply with "Hello World"
+  ctx.msg.reply('Hello World'); // reply with "Hello World"
   //console.log(ctx) // see json of message.
 });
 ```

-More example you can found in example folder or in website.
+More example you can found in our website.

 ### Contribution